geojeff/busser/README.md

 ---------------------

 **Busser** uses the node.js nconf module for configurations.
-See the default conf/busser.json file for usage. busser.json contains the following defaults:
+See the default conf/busser.json file for usage. busser.json contains the following default sections, which are rather long, offering fine-grained control, per framework:

 * default-app-dev